An activity indicator shows that a task or process is progressing (shown here with text labels).

 Take care to make your labels legible.
 It’s best to support Dynamic Type and use the

 preferredFontForTextStyle to get the text for display in a label.
 If you choose to use custom fonts, don’t sacrifice clarity for fancy lettering or showy colors.
-(For guidelines about using text in an app, see Color and Typography; to learn more about Dynamic Type, see Text Styles in Text Programming Guide for iOS.)
+(For guidelines about using text in an app, see Color and Typography; to learn more about Dynamic Type, see Text Styles.)

 Network Activity Indicator